Reliably Characterize Indoor Photovoltaic Devices

 Example calibration certificate

-Our free, downloadable software allows you to control the LED and set the indoor illumination level right for your needs.
+Our free, downloadable software allows you to control the LED and set the indoor illumination level to fit your testing requirements.
 You can also control the lamp using a serial command library.
-This can be useful for specialist measurements and spectral output, including indoor PV measurement or low light intensity conditions.
+This is useful for specialist measurements and spectral output in indoor PV measurements or low light intensity conditions.

-With a very small footprint, the Ossila Indoor Simulator is perfect for busy laboratories.
-It can also be used in closer spaces where space is limited, such as a glove box* or in a laminar flow hood.
+The compact setup is perfect for busy laboratories and can be used in closer spaces, such as a glove box* or in a laminar flow hood.
 Setup the system on any benchtop with the included optical breadboard, or attach the stand to a larger optical bench surface.
+Plus, you have the freedom to switch between indoor PV or solar cell testing, allowing for versatile and adaptable research.

 * Not for use in volatile environments.